AdobeDocs/analytics-platform.en/help/connections/audience-analysis/audience-analysis-overview.md

 For more information, see [Configure audience analysis](/help/connections/audience-analysis/audience-analysis-configure.md).

+## Manage audience analysis configurations

+You can manage audience analysis configurations after they are created.
+For example, you can edit configurations or delete them.

+For information about managing your existing audience analysis configurations, see [Manage audience analysis configurations](/help/connections/audience-analysis/audience-analysis-manage.md).

 ## Analyze audience data in Customer Journey Analytics

 With audience data available in Customer Journey Analytics, you can gain actionable insights into how audience members behave across various channels.